Resident workers - Field of qualification

 Field of qualification presents the primary field of study for the highest qualification the person has received.
 While this is likely to have some relationship to their current occupation, this is not necessarily the case.

 The presence of specific qualifications among Cumberland City's resident workforce, which are not used by local industry, may indicate an opportunity for a new industry to move into the area and access a ready labour force.

 The field of study relates to a number of factors, such as:

 - The age of the population;

-- The types of industries and occupations located in the Cumberland Council area or within commuting distance, and their qualification requirements;
+- The types of industries and occupations located in Cumberland City or within commuting distance, and their qualification requirements;

 - The availability of educational institutions with those curricula nearby;